Visit St.

 The Textiles Department runs a co-curricular programme to give access to facilities and staff expertise throughout the week.
 Pupils are encouraged to work in the department independently during any of their study periods and during other department opening times.
 In addition, textiles activities are offered as part of the College co-curricular programme with an opportunity to complete a Bronze Arts Award.

-While in the sixth form, pupils identifies as G&T or scholars are able to use their skills towards a Gold Arts Award or Practical Extended Project Qualification, extending their achievements in fashion, costume and textiles.
-A recent project of note was a major fashion show in the Birley Centre for St Wilfrid’s Glad Rags charity event that included a photo and filming shoot and a live auction and catwalk.
-The auction raised over £7,500.
+While in the sixth form, pupils identified as G&T or scholars are able to use their skills towards a Gold Arts Award or Practical Extended Project Qualification, extending their achievements in fashion, costume and textiles.

 As part of the textiles programme, a strong collaboration has developed between the Textiles Department at Eastbourne College and the Hetzendorf Fashion Institute in Vienna, Austria, including a biennial exchange for GCSE and A-level pupils.

-We encourage pupils to take part in national competitions, for example Wool4school and the Royal Opera House Costume Design Challenge and Young Fashion Designer UK.
+We encourage pupils to take part in national competitions, for example Wool4school and the Royal Ballet and Opera House Costume Design Challenge and Young Fashion Designer UK.

 Recent examples of GCSE and A-level pieces.
 Click on the images to view them full size and high resolution.